SonyCSL/GotAPIPlugin/README.md

 # GotAPIPlugin
 GotAPI plugin for Kadecot

 [GotAPI](https://device-webapi.org/) is an [open-source](https://github.com/DeviceConnect), Android-hosted device API standardized by OMA.
-This hybrid plugin provides [ECHONET Lite](http://www.echonet.gr.jp/) and other devices access to GotAPI server through Kadecot JSONP API.
+This hybrid plugin provides to Kadecot bridge access to GotAPI, while to GotAPI server bridge access to Kadecot.

 # How to use
 1. Install [Kadecot](https://play.google.com/store/apps/details?id=com.sonycsl.Kadecot) and GotAPI server (such as [Device Web API Manager by GClue.inc](https://play.google.com/store/apps/details?id=org.deviceconnect.android.manager) ) to your Android phone.